-Until now, Texas is finally allowing first-time low level DWI offenders get their records sealed (DWI non-disclosure).
+In 2017, Texas started allowing first-time low level DWI offenders the ability to get their records sealed (DWI non-disclosure).
 The law is retroactive, so even if you have been convicted of a DWI prior to 2017, you may still be eligible for a non-disclosure.

-- Never been convicted or placed on community supervision for an offense other than a ticket punishable by fine only (before or after your DWI arrest);
+- Never been convicted or placed on community supervision for any other offense other than a ticket punishable by fine only (before or after your DWI arrest);

 - Specific Case Criteria:

-- DWI arrest does not involve a motor vehicle accident involving another person, including a passenger; and
+- The DWI arrest does not involve a motor vehicle accident involving another person, including a passenger (even if no injuries); and

-- Your Blood alcohol concentration (BAC) has to be below a 0.15 (the law does not apply to Class A Misdemeanors or Felonies);
+- Your Blood alcohol concentration (BAC) has to be below a 0.15.

 - You have to have successfully completed the terms and conditions of your sentence (i.e. successfully completed community supervision and/or any imposed jail sentences).

 If you meet that above criteria, then here is the waiting periods for a DWI Non-Disclosure (If you received a conviction on your DWI):